michjans/routegen/README.md

 On Linux and Mac OS the program has to be build from source code (see below)

 ## Building Route Generator from the source code
-Since version x.x Route Generator should be built using Qt 5.15 or higher using CMake.
+Since version 1.13 Route Generator has been build using Qt 6.9 using CMake, although the code itself still still compiles against Qt 5.12, but it's not guaranteed to fully function as expected.

-So Qt 5.15 or higher should be downloaded and installed, including CMake.
+So Qt 6.9 (or higher) should be downloaded and installed, including CMake with at least the following packages:
+-Qt WebChannel
+-Qt Positioning
+-Extensions: Qt WebEngine

-Also now Route Generator supports importing GeoTiff maps, so it requires libgeotiff development libraries to be installed, before it can be build.
+Also Route Generator supports importing GeoTiff maps, so it requires libgeotiff development libraries to be installed, before it can be build.
 Libgeotiff depends on libtiff, libproj and sqlite3, so they have to be installed as well.